 In almost every press conference, there’s the epidemiologist, the data.
 And Australia has fantastic data and here we are, being able to show that information.
 And international science is being looked at and applied and people debating.
 Norman Swan on the ABC is now a hero because people are so anxious and people wanted to make a difference to this epidemic.
 So, that’s been a wonderful example, if you like, of where science conserves society so well.

 So, if you take that into the post-pandemic, the post-COVID time, if we then could actually take that scientific evidence on all the things in relation to those wicked problems I mentioned – environmental degradation, climate change, mental health and aboriginal issues and all of these things – boy, that would make such a difference to our society.
 And it would be on issues that relate to our health and wellbeing as well, the mental health aspects, the inequities in health and so on.
 There is an evidence base for all of these things and science can be utilised.

 Ginger: Why do you think it’s so important that expertise is taken seriously?

-Fiona: Well, the thing that is the worst-case scenario is with either anecdotes or the corporate sector is influencing decision making.
+Professor Fiona Stanley: Well, the thing that is the worst-case scenario is with either anecdotes or the corporate sector is influencing decision making.
 One of the best examples of that is the obesity epidemic, when the international science is saying that increasing a sugar tax is the way to go.
 And that’s not allowed because, of course, the sugar cane industry in Queensland lobbies the politicians and there we go.

 The other, of course, example is the fossil fuel industry lobbying the government.
 But we’ve had tobacco and alcohol and all these big companies, they’re the ones who are making decisions about things that are affecting our everyday lives, our ability to be healthy, our ability to be well, our ability to have equal opportunities and so on.